joopringelberg/perspectives-react/README.md

         ]} instance="model:User$MijnSysteem">
 ```

-### View
+### ViewOnRolInContext
 Selects a View of a Rol and makes the properties of that View available.
-A `View` element can be used inside a `Context` element or a `RolBinding` element.
+A `ViewOnRolInContext` element can be used inside a `Rollen` element or a `RolBinding` element.

 Possible content elements: any user-defined Component that can make good use of the props that are passed on.